 };

-The Boolean return value states whether the replica of the Kafka_Source should wait for another message from Apache Kafka or not (in order to start the application termination).
+The boolean return value indicates whether the Kafka_Source replica should continue waiting for additional messages from Apache Kafka or stop (thereby initiating the application’s termination).

-The Kafka_Sink operator allows a WindFlow application to publish its results as messages of specific topics to Apache Kafka.
-Also in this case, the operator can be configured with its builder class as in the code snippet below.
+The Kafka_Sink operator allows a WindFlow application to publish its results as messages to specific Apache Kafka topics.
+As with the source operator, the sink can be configured using its builder class, as shown in the code snippet below.

 KafkaSink_Functor sink_functor;